 Developmental Offerings: We offer a variety of positions including: Front Desk Assistant; Peer Career Educators; Marketing/Event Assistants; Employer Relations Assistants; Technology Assistants; Office Assistants; etc. All student assistants are provided training, mentoring, the opportunity to meet and interact with employers, and assistance with personal goal setting - professional school and internship/full-time job assistance.
 We value and promote diversity and inclusion throughout our work and interactions with all our staff.

-How to Apply: Establish an account within Careers4Terps to see available opportunities.
+How to Apply: Visit the Handshake webpage to see available opportunities.

 For additional student employment opportunities, go to the Career Center's student employment webpage.